-Ship visits for analysts, investors, bankers, press and guests are organised during vessel port calls, dry-dockings or at ship naming ceremonies
+Ship visits for analysts, investors, bankers, press and guests are organised during vessel port calls, dry-dockings or at ship naming ceremonies.

-Roadshows and Investor Day - Roadshows are conducted following results announcements and trading updates.
-In 2019, we met investors in 16 cities in North America, Europe and Asia-Pacific.
+Roadshows and Investor Day

+Roadshows are conducted following results announcements and trading updates.
+In September 2020, we held our first virtual Investor Day.

+Investor Meetings

-Investor Meetings - In 2019, we met 746 (2018: 1,088) shareholders and investors.
+In 2020, we talked to 524 (2019: 746) shareholders and investors.

-Communications with Sell-side Analysts - Pacific Basin encourages active analyst coverage to help investors evaluate the Group and its opportunities and challenges.
+Communications with Sell-side Analysts

+Pacific Basin encourages active analyst coverage to help investors evaluate the Group and its opportunities and challenges.
 Analyst Days, meetings and conference calls are arranged with management from time to time, especially after results announcements.
 A significant number of key brokers publish reports on the Group.